"WannaCry hacker group Email Scam" removal guide

 What is "WannaCry hacker group Email Scam"?

-"WannaCry hacker group Email Scam", as its name suggests - is an email scam.
-It uses a type of blackmail called "sextortion", which extorts money by threatening to reveal evidence of sexual activity.
+As its name suggests, "WannaCry hacker group Email Scam" is an email scam.
+It uses a form of blackmail known as "sextortion" in which it extorts money from people by threatening to reveal evidence of sexual activity.
 In this particular case, it claims that the evidence was obtained through the user's webcam.
-It states that this footage will be spread, if in a given period of time a certain amount of money will not be transferred to the account provided.
-It should be stressed, that none of these claims are true and cyber criminals behind this scam do no have any compromising material.
-All emails of this kind should be ignored.
+It states that this footage will be distributed unless funds are transferred to an account provided within a specific time frame.
+It should be stressed that these claims are false and cyber criminals behind this scam do not have any compromising material.
+Ignore all emails of this type.

 |Name||"WannaCry hacker group" email spam campaign|

 |Fake Claim||Criminals claim that they have infected the recipient's computer with a remote access tool (RAT) and stolen all of the victim's contacts.
 Additionally, they claim to have recorded the user watching adult content and "pleasuring himself".
 To prevent criminals from sending the recording to the aforementioned contacts, each recipient is encouraged to pay $550 using the Bitcoin cryptocurrency.|

 |Cyber Criminal Cryptowallet Address||18JbdkskQSNFP9DrcCp9txLMFJCyPwEPXg (Bitcoin), 12byutpYf1xpH8fR4qBj4833x2t94rSr8X (Bitcoin)|

 |Symptoms||Unauthorized online purchases, changed online account passwords, identity theft, illegal access of the computer.|

 |Distribution methods||Deceptive emails, rogue online pop-up ads, search engine poisoning techniques, misspelled domains.|

 |Damage||Loss of sensitive private information, monetary loss, identity theft.|